QuinntyneBrown/Endpoint/README.md

 # Endpoint
-Design-Time Code Generator via a command line interface
+Design-Time Code Generator that generates C# code and solutions, as well some frontend projects and files.

 ## Give a Star! :star:

 If you like or are using this project to learn or start your solution, please give it a star.
 Thanks!

+## Contributing

 ## Get started with Endpoint